dividedby-0/dividedby-0/README.md

 <!-- badge icons from simpleicons.org -->
-# 🖖🏻 Ciao, I'm Ale
+# Hi, I'm Alessandro

 I'm a versatile developer with a background in both front-end and back-end development.

-**NOTE: If you don't see much going on on this profile, it's because I'm pushing commits and code to other (work-related) platforms.**
+Please note: If activity on this profile appears limited, it's because I primarily contribute to other version control platforms for work-related projects.

 ## 🚀 Ongoing projects
 - [ContrarianReads](https://github.com/dividedby-0/contrarian-reads-frontend) - (WIP) Community-driven book recommendation platform that fights confirmation bias by allowing users to recommend books with alternative viewpoints.
 Check out both the [backend](https://github.com/dividedby-0/contrarian-reads-backend) and [frontend](https://github.com/dividedby-0/contrarian-reads-frontend) repos